Are you interested in growing your vegetables? If yes, then planting a vegetable garden should be high on your priority list.

 9. Don't plant too much

 The number of plants you need per person should be based on your realistic expectations.
-You need to think about how often you eat these vegetables in your family and what you can accomplish when it comes to preserving them.
+You need to think about how often you eat these vegetables in your family and what you can do to preserve them.

 10. Start early

 Start planning your garden as soon as possible.
 Try to work on it throughout the winter months if possible.
-By doing so, you'll save money because seeds are usually less expensive than transplants.
+Doing so will save money because seeds are usually less expensive than transplants.
 Also, remember that many seeds germinate better when they get cold.

 11. Use mulch